 Proposals may be submitted individually or by a group of faculty, though there is a preference for proposals which integrate interests and/or promote collaboration across various departments, schools, or centers.

 Letters of support from department chairs and deans are recommended, but not required.

-A committee of referees assembled by the Office of the President will consider and review all proposals.
+A committee of referees assembled by the Office of Global and Digital Strategy will consider and review all proposals.
 This committee will be comprised of faculty and senior level staff from across the university (who are not AIC applicants).
 The committee will review each proposal to assess, in no particular priority, the:

 Proposals must be submitted using this webform by date above.
 Proposals should include the following documents in PDF format:

-Upon all due consideration and final recommendations by the committee, the President and Provost will inform all applicants of the outcomes.
+Upon all due consideration and final recommendations by the committee, the Vice President for Global and Digital Strategy will inform all applicants of the outcomes.

 For questions or feedback, please contact Meredith Bonner, Executive Administrator for Global and Digital Strategy.